dharmafly/noodle/README.md

 DOM query selector to extract information from web pages and returns the data in JSON format.

-You just specify the source 'url', the 'selector', and what you want to 'extract'.
+You just specify the source `url`, the `selector`, and what you want to `extract`.

-If no 'extract' is specified the DOM list will be returned instead.
+If no `extract` is specified the DOM list will be returned instead.

 Usage
 -----